Radio Kozara

-Radio Kozara is a Bosnian local commercial radio station, broadcasting from Gradiška/Bosanska Gradiška, Bosnia and Herzegovina.
+Radio Kozara is a Bosnian local commercial radio station, broadcasting from Gradiška, Bosnia and Herzegovina.
 Radio station was launched on 17 July 2017.

 This radio station broadcasts a variety of programs such as music and local news.
 The owner of the radio station is the company GRUBEX RD d.o.o.
 Gradiška.

 After BHRT has abandoned the launch of the BH Radio 2 program, reserved frequencies were allocated to other interested stations across Bosnia and Herzegovina through the competition where company GRUBEX RD d.o.o.
 Gradiška met the criteria and it received an additional FM frequency and increased their coverage.